 between those who would justify themselves through their own righteousness and

-working through God’s righteousness, that is,
+righteousness, that is, waiting for heaven.

 Gal 5,1-6